Handling incoming Orders with SAP Business Technology Platform

 Machine Learning has seen major advances over the last few years, as demonstrated by the recent success in redefining our day-to-day lives by using intelligent algorithms.
 Whether we are talking about Digital Assistants, Social Media Services or Commuting Systems, machine learning has done a pretty good job of improving our lives by detecting and recommending things that truly matter.
 Having the ability to extract valuable insights from large amounts of data can be very beneficial for companies in order to optimize their business processes that involve a lot of unstructured information.

 Recently, SAP launched an entire portfolio of intelligent applications that provide generic machine learning capabilities which can be applied to several business processes.
-Those services are available on the SAP Cloud Platform as SAP AI Business Services.
+Those services are available on the SAP Business Technology Platform as SAP AI Business Services.
 For more information regarding SAP’s AI Business Services, please check out this blog from SAP Product Management.

 Since these AI services are mostly reusable stand-alone capabilities, you may ask yourself, “How can I connect machine learning capabilities into my day-to-day processes to achieve actual business outcomes?”
 If you don’t have the ability to connect these outcomes to the productive systems of your business through Integration Layers, Workflows and Data Pipelines, then machine learning algorithms mean nothing.